svenklingel/spatial-visualization-app/README.md

 ## Features
 - Visualize spatial data
-- Export interactive maps as HTML
+- Export interactive maps as HTML files or as PNG images of individual layers

 ## Supported Formats
 - GeoJSON